jrv07/Restaurant_webpage.github.io/README.md

 3. shaddow for restaturant title -> Corrected
 4. remove underline from navigation bar items -> Corrected
 5. put opening hours in middle of the page -> Corrected
-6. video elment play it in a loop
+6. video elment play it in a loop -> Corrected
-7. bigger picture for chef in full screen
+7. bigger picture for chef in full screen -> Corrected
-8. text limitation for full screen: about and contact form section -> Add padding
+8. text limitation for full screen: about and contact form section: Add padding -> Corrected
-9. remove margin from left side and right in full view
+9. remove margin from left side and right in full view -> Corrected